Bristol Fighter F.2B historical photograph

 Introduction: The Aggressive Two‑Seat Fighter

 The Bristol Fighter F.2B — the "Brisfit" — overturned assumptions about two‑seat aircraft in 1917.
 Properly flown, it fought like a single‑seat fighter while retaining reconnaissance power and observation.
 This Enhanced Edition provides a formal, research‑backed account of its conception, structure, engine and systems, armament, gunnery, crew coordination, maintenance and logistics, tactics, operational history, comparisons with contemporaries, and its long legacy in multi‑role doctrine.
-For comprehensive coverage of British aircraft development during this period, see British Aircraft of the Great War by Charles E. MacKay.
+Based on comprehensive research documented in Charles E. MacKay's authoritative work British Aircraft of the Great War, this analysis presents the complete story of one of World War I's most successful two-seat fighters and its revolutionary impact on aerial combat doctrine.

 Bristol F.2B in formation; observer scanning astern